 Radioactivity Calculations

 A preliminary analysis of the Spent Nuclear Fuel and High-Level Waste (SNF + HLW) for the neutronics model was conducted to provide a comparison of the total activity for one hundred, ten thousand, and one hundred thousand years after each case’s respective cycle length for a single batch loading scheme with 15.5% enrichment.
+The fissile mass and volume were equivalent in all cases.
 This analysis is critical for understanding the shielding and long-term storage requirements of the highly radioactive materials.
 Figure 9, Figure 10, and Figure 11 show the activity per GWe-year for the graphite reference case and optimized moderators for 100; 10,000; and 100,000 years after discharge, respectively.
-[39] Figure 12 is the plotted activity per GWe-year from EOC to 100,000 years for the mentioned cases.
+The activity per GWe-year was utilized for comparison to keep consistent with the E&S study [39].
+Figure 12 is the plotted activity per GWe-year from EOC to 100,000 years for the mentioned cases.
 The method for calculating this metric is shown in Equation 13.